official-stockfish/nnue-pytorch/docs/nnue.md

 ### Multiple PSQT outputs and multiple subnetworks

 Until now all networks have been using one PSQT output and one layer stack (that -32-32-1 part in the Stockfish's network; whatever comes after the feature transformer).
 But what if we could use more?
-We need to find some easy to compute discriminator to choose the outputs/layer stacks by.
-One good such discriminator is the piece count, as it's cheap to compute, fairly well behaved during the game, and the number of pieces can dramatically change how we look at the position.
+We need to find some easy-to-compute discriminator to choose the outputs/layer stacks by.
+One such good discriminator is the piece count, as it's cheap to compute, fairly well behaved during the game, and the number of pieces can dramatically change how we look at the position.
 So let's try 8 buckets for both, based on `(piece_count - 1) / 4`.

 ![](img/HalfKAv2-45056-256x2P8x2[-32-32-1]x8.png)

 But how to implement it in the trainer?
 "Choosing stuff" is not very GPU friendly, and we're doing batching too, right?
 It's not indeed, but thankfully the layers are very small, so we can just evaluate all of them and only choose the results!
-Moreover, multiple `N` linear layers can just be emulated by a single one with `N` times as a many outputs.
+Moreover, multiple `N` linear layers can just be emulated by a single one with `N` times as many outputs.
 Let's see how it could be implemented in PyTorch:

 ```
 # Numbers of hidden neurons